-To support and promote the Craft Cannabis industry in British Columbia.
+To support the Craft Cannabis industry in British Columbia.

 Building a network of growers, retailers, decision makers and consumers who want to ensure access to quality locally grown craft cannabis.
 We create resources to support and promote the craft cannabis industry in British Columbia.

-- To support and promote the craft cannabis industry in British Columbia;
+- To support the craft cannabis industry in British Columbia;

 - To work with governments to ensure statutes and regulations are inclusive of British Columbia’s craft cannabis industry;

 - To provide a unified provincial voice for the craft cannabis industry in regards to legislative and regulatory matters;

 - To provide a forum for information, education, discussion, and guidance for the craft cannabis industry;

 - To support the development of standards, regulations and policies for the craft cannabis industry;

 - To conduct, encourage and facilitate research into the use of cannabis and methods for its production, distribution and regulation;

 - To promote awareness about the importance of British Columbia’s craft cannabis industry in local communities and economies; and